Home / Antibiotics for Pets / Tylosin For Dogs

 Bad Taste

-Tylosin has a particularly strong and unpleasant taste that is hard to disguise, making oral administration to dogs quite difficult.
+Tylosin Powder has a particularly strong and unpleasant taste that is hard to disguise, making oral administration to dogs quite difficult.
 Gastrointestinal disturbance, resulting in diarrhea, may occur right after oral administration

 Skin Itching